 A proof-of-concept is a small project created to test whether a certain idea or theory about the product can be implemented.
 For example, when you don’t know if a feature can be built, you test the idea’s feasibility by creating a POC.
 And while building it seems like a waste of time, a POC actually helps you save money: knowing if something possibly works leads to a lower risk of failure.
-A POC is like a small research that gives you green light to go further with the development of a product.
+A POC is like small research that gives you green light to go further with the development of a product.

-Similarly to a POC, a prototype’s main purpose is to help you make decisions about the product development and reduce the number of mistakes.
+Similarly to a POC, a prototype’s main purpose is to help you make decisions about product development and reduce the number of mistakes.
 But it does differ.
 While a POC offers you a model of just one product’s aspect, a prototype is a working model of several aspects of the product.
 The development team usually uses prototyping to discover errors in the system.
-By building a prototype, they test the product’s design, usability and often functionality.
+By building a prototype, they test the product’s design, usability, and often functionality.
 With a proof-of-concept, you don’t get to do all of that because it’s smaller and can verify only a single issue.

 MVP vs Prototype